 Managed endpoint security does not automatically satisfy every requirement in these frameworks, but it builds the technical foundation they demand.
 A qualified provider maps their controls to your applicable standards and generates the audit evidence you need during assessments — documentation that unmanaged environments simply cannot produce.

-Core Capabilities to Demand from Any Managed Endpoint Provider
+Essential Capabilities to Demand from Any Managed Endpoint Provider

 Managed vs. Self-Managed Endpoint Security: An Honest Assessment